the1lab/1lab/src/Cat/Allegory/Morphism.lagda.md

   (f ∩ g) † ≤∎
 ```

-If $f$ is symmetric, then it is equal to it's dual.
+If $f$ is symmetric, then it is equal to its dual.

 ```agda
 symmetric→self-dual